 Last week, Rishi Sunak announced a cost of living package to support people with rising food and energy prices, but he has offered no support for small businesses.

-In recent weeks and months, small businesses have called for an emergency budget to help with rising costs.
-But when the Chancellor announced his cost of living package, no support for small and medium businesses was forthcoming.
+In recent weeks and months, small companies have called for an emergency budget to help with rising costs.
+But when the Chancellor announced his cost of living package, no support for small and medium firms was forthcoming.

 Instead, the Chancellor has announced a windfall tax on energy firms, which will fund financial support for households to deal with rising energy bills.